thekillertoaster/MC-Home-Control/README.md

 # MC-Home-Control
 A web house-control system for minecraft

+Requirements: A brain, Minecraft, Computercraft (or similar) and a webserver

 *Setup Tutorial*

 To get things setup, you need to follow these steps.